Online MPH in Community Health Sciences

 Students who graduate from this degree program can expect to develop the following competencies as they successfully meet and complete the program degree requirements.

-1. Analyze the nature of public health issues within the context of a specific community and environment, generate solutions, and apply solutions with communities.
+1. Analyze public health issues within the context of a specific community and environment, generate solutions, and apply solutions with communities.

-2. Design and implement theoretically informed and culturally appropriate interventions by applying public health theory and principles to a diverse set of problems at the community level.
+2. Design theoretically informed and culturally appropriate interventions by applying public health theory and principles to a diverse set of problems at the community level.

 3. Develop an effective plan to monitor and evaluate a community-based public health intervention or program based on translation of scientific evidence.